Did you find what you were looking for?

 What to Check When Buying a Used Above Ground Fuel Tank

 - Closely inspect the exterior for corrosion or leaks.

 - Look closely for welds (almost always a deal breaker).

 - If there is a dike system, check for any signs of oil accumulation.

 - MLS does not give legal advice, but depending on the intended use, local and federal ordinances may call for special tests such as Magnetic Flux Leakage (which uses magnets to detect corrosion) or ultrasonic thickness measurements to check for weak points using soundwaves.
 Always check your area’s legal requirements before using an aboveground fuel tank for any purpose.

 Got a storage tank to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your storage tank and advertise it to thousands of buyers.